olgabot/olgabot.github.io-source-deprecated/content/2015-04-12-codeneuro-nyc.md

 The hackathon was centered around the [neurofinder](http://codeneuro.org/neurofinder/) challenge, which is to try and extract neuronal signals from Calcium imaging data.
 The goals were go:

-1. Refine a standardized API for "source extraction" algorithms, including input/ouptu formats
+1. Refine a standardized API for "source extraction" algorithms, including input/ouptut formats
 2. Work on evaluation metrics for algorithms and agree on ground truth definition
 3. Work on incorporating existing algorithms into this API
-4. Work on front end/back end of a website that would automatically run submitted algorithms on the test data, get the results and upload them to a leaderboard
+4. Work on the frontend/backend of a website that would automatically run submitted algorithms on the test data, get the results and upload them to a leaderboard

 First, everyone introduced themselves and the group organically split into a few groups: the website, API input/output formatting, implementing algorithms, and designing metrics.

-The website team was composed of five people who had web development frontend/backend experience went to work on the website.
+The website team was composed of five people with web development frontend/backend experience.
 They generated some prototype websites and code **Jeremy/Nick: is there a link for the code here??**

 Another group of about 25 worked on the API and the input/output formats, with their final notes added to [this wiki](https://github.com/CodeNeuro/neurofinder/wiki).

 Another group of 10-20 split to work on incorporating existing algorithms in to this API.
 The rest worked on defining evaluation metrics for algorithms and the "ground truth" definitions of "what is a neuron" for these methods.
-They implemented some evaluation metrics, and developed an initial ground truth definition of manual centers an morphological boundaries.
-While this initial "ground truth" may be circular, it's a great start.
+They implemented some evaluation metrics, and developed an initial ground truth definition of manual centers and morphological boundaries.
+They discussed that this initial "ground truth" risks circularity, but is still a solid start.

 There were still people working well into the evening!